 ἀπώλεσεν: AAI 3s, ἀπόλλυμι, 1) to destroy 1a) to put out of the way entirely, abolish, put an end to ruin

 ἐνέπρησεν: AAI 3s, ἐμπιπράω to burn, set on fire;

 1. When is a wedding not a wedding?
 When is an invitation not an invitation?
 It strikes me that – even within the parameters of the parable itself – we are to take the “wedding” as an event where patrons are “invited” to come an honor the man king’s display of generous hospitality.
 Or else.
 I’ve often read that the words ‘hospitality’ and ‘hostile’ are connected etymologically.
 Now, I see it.

-2. Honestly, the man king’s response reminds me of a generous man on a date who realizes that he’s not going to score and suddenly turns violent.
+2. Honestly, the man king’s response reminds me of a "generous" man on a date who realizes that he’s not going to get the sex that he's plotting to get and suddenly turns violent.

 3. What the man king’s response does not do is remind me of God.
 Herod, perhaps, but not God.
 Rome, for sure, but not God.